MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-template-topics-teams.md

-# Use lesson topics in Power Virtual Agents
+# Use lesson topics in Power Virtual Agents in Teams

 Power Virtual Agents includes a set of four lessons from which you can see examples of topics.
 These range from simple to complex scenarios that leverage the use of [conditional branching](authoring-create-edit-topics-teams.md) and [custom entities](advanced-entities-slot-filling-teams.md).